Michael Harris II Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Brewers' 3.89 team ERA ranks eighth across all league pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.96).

-- Brewers pitchers combine to surrender 124 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Brewers pitchers combine to rank 21st in baseball in home runs allowed (127 total, 1.2 per game).

-- The right-hander's last appearance was on Saturday against the Atlanta Braves, when he tossed six innings, surrendering three earned runs while allowing six hits.
+- The right-hander last pitched on Sunday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up three hits.

-- In 13 games this season, the 30-year-old has amassed an ERA of 3.86, with 7 strikeouts per nine innings.
-Opponents are hitting .291 against him.
+- In 10 games this season, the 32-year-old has amassed an ERA of 3.75, with 6.2 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.